NilsRo/HotWaterRecirculatingPump/README.md

-# HotWaterRecirculatingPump
+# Recirculation pump automated
-Automation of hot water recirculating pumps via ESP32
+How to optimize your water heating with an ESP32.

 The project (OLED actually in german language only) follows the ideas of https://github.com/MakeMagazinDE/Zirkulationspumpensteuerung and http://www.kabza.de/MyHome/CircPump/CirculationPump.php to control the hot water recirculation pump (Warmwasserzirkulationspumpe) via two temperature sensors comparing the warm water flow and return temperature.
 This saves electricity and thermal energy as the circulation will by done by request and not countinuously.